A Message from the Head of School

 Head of School

-Ms Fletcher joins us from Dubai and has experience as a Deputy Head Teacher, Head of House, Head of Year and Head of English in international schools, as well as primary teaching experience in the UK.
+Ms Fletcher is from England and has previously lived in Dubai.
+Before reading Psychology at the University of Glasgow, Ms Fletcher enjoyed academic and house life at St. Bees School, located in the north of England.
+She has experience as a Deputy Head Teacher, Head of House, Head of Year and Head of English in international schools, as well as primary teaching experience in the UK.

 Mr Robertson has taught across all the primary age groups and has a real passion for maths, in particular developing problem-solving and reasoning skills.
 He also likes to build an ‘oracy’ classroom where children can find their voice and speak confidently in a variety of contexts.

 Outside of school Mr Robertson plays a variety of sports such as football, tennis, cycling and longboarding.
-He is also a keen foodie and is especially looking forward to sampling all that Japanese cuisine has to offer.
+He is also a keen foodie and enjoys sampling all that Japanese cuisine has to offer.

 Mr Holt holds a first-class Bachelor of Arts in History from the University of Lancaster and completed his PGCE at the University of Cumbria.
-Joining Phoenix House as a Primary Class Teacher, he has extensive experience teaching across Key Stage 1 in different primary schools in the North West of England.
-Previously he has been the subject co-ordinator of Science and History before moving to Hong Kong where he has been the Head of Year 1 and Year 2 respectively.
+He has extensive experience teaching across Key Stage 1 in different primary schools in the North West of England.
+Previously he has been the subject co-ordinator of Science and History and Head of Year 1 and 2 in Hong Kong.

 Mr Holt enjoys creating a warm and welcoming classroom environment where purposeful learning is encouraged by promoting children’s growth and independence.

-Mr Morris joins Phoenix House as a Primary Class Teacher.
-He trained as a teacher at the University of Manchester in England, where he combined his loves of history and storytelling with a passion for teaching.
+Mr Morris trained as a teacher at the University of Manchester in England, where he combined his loves of history and storytelling with a passion for teaching.
 For the past eight years he has taught in a junior school in Salford, working with students across a range of ages and abilities.

-Outside of work, Mr Morris enjoys travelling and has visited places all over the world; he also enjoys writing, cooking and learning new languages!
-He is very excited to be moving to Tokyo and joining the Phoenix House team, where he looks forward to sharing his stories with a brand new audience – and maybe even learning a few new tales to tell!
+Outside of work, Mr Morris enjoys travelling and has visited places all over the world; he also loves writing, cooking and learning new languages!

 Ms Barnard has a first-class honours degree in Biological Sciences from Durham University and a PGCE from Roehampton University.
-She joins us here in Tokyo having previously taught in Surrey, England.
-Having herself thoroughly enjoyed going to an international school as a child, she is very excited to start here at Phoenix House.
+She previously taught in Surrey, England, and thoroughly enjoyed going to an international school as a child herself.

 In her previous school she held the role of Reading Lead, and enjoys bringing a love of language and books to the classroom.
 With a passion for all things creative, she loves bringing learning to life inside the classroom and out, promoting natural enquiry around a topic.
 In her spare time, she enjoys singing, dancing and running.

-Ms Ramsey joins Phoenix House as a Primary Class Teacher.
-Originally from the north of England, has spent the last three years teaching in Thailand.
+Ms Ramsey is originally from the north of England and has spent three years teaching in Thailand.
 She graduated from York St. John University in England with a degree in Primary Education.
 Her favourite subject is English and in her free time she loves to read.

-Mr Navin has a degree in Primary Education and joins the team at Phoenix House as a Primary Class Teacher having taught for the past three years at a primary school in Birmingham (UK).
+Mr Navin has a degree in Primary Education has recently spent three years teaching in Birmingham (UK).
 Mr Navin set his heart on being a teacher at a very early age, a decision that was influenced by his own educational experiences and his family.
 He is delighted to say that the experience has far outweighed his expectations.
 He strives to make his teaching educational, engaging, and entertaining.

 Mr Navin is of dual heritage with a Chinese mother and British father and lived in the UK, Thailand and Germany during his childhood before attending Bangor University (Wales) to gain his teaching degree.
 Mr Navin has a keen interest in dramatic arts having both performed and provided technical assistance to a number of shows over the years.
 His other interests include photography, music, cooking, coffee and travel.